baumannzone/entucasa/src/delivery-menu/README.md

 >Add meatballs for only $2.50

 A different take on pasta sauce: made with onions, carrot puree and white wine.
 Inspired by Martin Berasategui.
-### Linguine in tomato sauce
+### Linguine in marinara sauce
 >Add chicken parm for only $2.50

-Classic Italian dish prepared with tomato sauce, mozzarella and parmesan cheese.
+Classic Italian dish prepared with marinara sauce, mozzarella and parmesan cheese.
 ### Meatballs
 Just like our meatball linguine in carrot and white wine sauce, served on Spanish-style fries.
 ### Meatball sub